THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-Overall, this is a great budget that many people dismiss for some reason.
+Overall, this is a great budget that many people dismiss.

 #11.
 Paycheck Budget

-The paycheck budget is similar to the half payment budget but different as well.
+The paycheck budget is similar to the half payment budget but also different.

 Instead of budgeting once a month like many budgets have you do, this budget has you assign spending each time you get paid.

-So if you are paid weekly, you will budget 4 times a month.
+So if you get your pay weekly, you will budget four times a month.

-If you are paid bi-weekly, you will budget twice a month or sometimes 3 times a month.
+If you get your pay bi-weekly, you will budget twice a month or sometimes three times a month.

-Each paycheck then gets assigned to pay certain bills.
+Each paycheck then gets assigned to pay specific bills.

-If you have an auto loan that is due on the 25th of the month, you can use the second paycheck to pay this bill.
+If you have an auto loan due on the 25th of the month, you can use the second paycheck to pay this bill.

 - Read now: Discover the pros and cons of bill pay

-By using this budget you get a better idea where your money goes as you are actively assigning your income to expenses.
+Using this budget gives you a better idea of where your money goes as you actively assign your income to expenses.